 Operational Low Flying Training Timetable

-The RAF has set out the timetable for use of the Tactical Training Area (TTA) 20T, west of A68 and north of A69, for operational low flying training by fast jets and Hercules transport aircraft during the month of November 2013.
+The RAF has set out the timetable for use of the Tactical Training Area (TTA) 20T, west of A68 and north of A69, for operational low flying training by fast jets and Hercules transport aircraft.

 Operational low flying by fixed wing aircraft between 250ft and 100ft is a more representative altitude at which pilots would actually fly in a combat scenario.
 The final decision to use a TTA is taken on the day itself as this kind of training can only take place when there is good visibility from cloud; while it is likely a number of the slots will not be used, no additional times will be added to those already booked.